 RADICALISM OR ADAPTATION

 In a globalized world, religions are being challenged on their claims to supremacy in beliefs.
 In the past, it was common for religions to assert that theirs was the “one and only true religion.”
 It was common for religions to brand others as pagan or “false” religions.
 Until Vatican II, the Catholic Church had always claimed to be the one and only true Church of Jesus Christ because of the apostolic succession and apostolic faith that had been transmitted to us.
-In our relations with Christians, we then labelled them as false church or at least not the true church.
+In our relations with Christians, we then labeled them as false Church or at least not the true Church.

 But Vatican II was truly a council beyond its time as it foresaw the rapid changes that would take place in society and in the world due to mass communications.
 Whilst identifying the Church of Christ as subsisting in the Catholic Church, Vatican II also recognized that “many elements of sanctification and of truth are found outside of its visible structure.
 These elements, as gifts belonging to the Church of Christ, are forces impelling toward catholic unity.”
 (LH 8.2) Then in the decree on Ecumenism, the Church reiterated the position of the Christian communities.
 “Moreover, some and even very many of the significant elements and endowments which together go to build up and give life to the Church itself, can exist outside the visible boundaries of the Catholic Church: the written word of God; the life of grace; faith, hope and charity, with the other interior gifts of the Holy Spirit, and visible elements too.
 All of these, which come from Christ and lead back to Christ, belong by right to the one Church of Christ.”
 (Unitatis Reintegratio)